-- Graduates will have a robust understanding of the environmental, climate and energy challenges facing our state and society and economic opportunities provided by meeting these challenges. - Graduates will apply critical and analytical thinking skills to determining where and when sustainable designs, technologies and practices are appropriate and effective. - Graduates will be effective communicators and advocates for sustainability and environmental stewardship.
+- Demonstrate a robust understanding of the environmental, climate, and energy challenges facing our state and society and the economic opportunities provided by meeting these challenges - Apply critical and analytical thinking skills to determine where and when sustainable designs, technologies, and practices are appropriate and effective - Demonstrate effective communication and be advocates for sustainability and environmental stewardship - Develop a basic understanding of business and management practices. - Demonstrate an understanding of the costs and benefits of a more sustainable approach to environmental, technological, economic, and societal issues - Apply a high level of competence and technical mastery in their chosen green technical track.